Inspiring performance since 1911. Over one hundred years of music, speech, drama and dance.

 News

-The one hundred and twelfth Glasgow Music Festival will run from 6th to 16th March 2024.
+The one hundred and fourteenth Glasgow Music Festival will run between the 11th and 21st March 2026.
+Find out more!

 There’s lots of information in the Take part pages where you’ll also find entry forms.
 Browse the Choose your event pages for full details of all events on offer.
 If you’d like a downloadable version of the Festival Syllabus, there is a download button near the foot of every page.